AbramsGroup/HTPolyNet/docs/source/install.rst

          source /usr/local/gromacs/bin/GMXRC

      This should provide access to the ``gmx`` command.
 If you additionally compiled an MPI version (using ``-DGMX_MPI=on`` in the ``cmake`` command), you will also have access to ``gmx_mpi``; either of these commands can be used by HTPolyNet.
 Note that Gromacs 2016 and below have a version of ``gmx distance`` that limits the number of distances that can be calculated, so we (always) recommend the latest Gromacs.

+     Finally, in the tutorials provided, we demonstrate the use of `OpenBabel <https://openbabel.org/wiki/Main_Page>`_ to generate initial molecular structure files; though it is not strictly necessary, it is fairly convenient to use.